Anne Anne Kindergarten stabbing: Incident

 One of the teachers shouted "follow me" to the students, causing many to run outside.
 She ran to the estate's neighbourhood policing unit on the ground floor of Block 10 for help.
 Two police officers arrived at the scene.
 Lee fled to the playground, where he stabbed constable Chan Kin Ming in the chest.
-Ignoring the injured policeman's orders to drop his weapons, Lee continued stabbing at passers-by, and wounded two men, a woman, and a 14-year-old boy who was decapitated later, before Chan stopped him with a shot to the left arm and stomach.
+Ignoring the injured policeman's orders to drop his weapons, Lee continued stabbing at passers-by, wounding two men and a woman and wounding a 14-year-old boy before Chan stopped him with a shot to the left arm and stomach.

 A total of 38 injured children were taken to Caritas Medical Centre while the injured police constable was taken to Princess Margaret Hospital.
 Chief Secretary Philip Haddon-Cave and other government officials, who had coincidentally been visiting the nearby Cheung Sha Wan fish market, arrived soon after to inspect the scene and offer condolences.